NWChen/neilchen.cc/content/kasa.md

 127.0.0.1 reddit.com
 ```

 You can plug the switch into any outlet, ideally one far away from you.
-Now, whenever I want to visit a website in my blocklist, I have to physically get up and go to the switch.
-Alternatively, I could just manually edit `/etc/hosts`, but this additional step adds just enough friction to make me reconsider reflexively going to YouTube to mainline more brainrot.
+Now, whenever I want to visit a website in my blocklist, I have to physically get up and turn off the switch.
+Alternatively, I could just manually edit `/etc/hosts`, but this additional step adds just enough friction to make me reconsider reflexively distracting myself.